rednblkx/HomeKey-ESP32/README.md

  `OTA_PWD` is the password for OTA

- `SSID` is the name of your network

- `WIFI_PWD` is the Wi-Fi password for your network
+ `CONTROL_PIN` is the pin for HomeSpan's Configuration Mode button

- `NAME` is the name for the lock in homekit
+ `NAME` is the name for the lock in HomeKit

  `DISCOVERY` controls if [discovery](https://www.home-assistant.io/integrations/tag.mqtt/) messages for the [Home Assistant tag functionality](https://www.home-assistant.io/integrations/tag/) are send at startup, set to 1 to enable, 0 to disable.